sugarlabs/edit-fonts-activity/_posts/2016-05-07-ui-modes-and-toolsets.md

 <iframe width="420" height="315" src="https://www.youtube-nocookie.com/embed/bJnelIxC6gM" frameborder="0" allowfullscreen></iframe>

 Here is a UI wireframe of what mode/toolset could look like for a font editing Sugar Activity.
+This is made with Inkscape and is the source SVG if you want to make your own versions :)
 I'll expand on this idea more in my next blog post.

 ![wireframe of the 'Workspaces and Toolsets' UI concept ](files/img/wireframe_concept_01_basic.svg)